netobserv/network-observability-operator/README.md

 - To enable availability zones awareness, set `spec.processor.addZone` to `true`.

+### Metrics

+More information on Prometheus metrics is available in a dedicated page: [Metrics.md](./docs/Metrics.md).

 ### Performance fine-tuning

 In addition to sampling and using Kafka or not, other settings can help you get an optimal setup without compromising on the observability.